 All these ingredients ensure your Bull Terrier will get all the nutrients he needs to remain healthy and in good shape.
 And, to make sure this formula is appropriate for dogs with sensitivities, it is free of grain, wheat, corn, or soy, as well as artificial preservatives, flavors, or colors.

-This recipe is best balanced for adult dogs, and it has our highest recommendation to the owners of Bull Terriers, as it will satisfy all their needs and provide all they need.
+This food is best balanced for adult dogs, and it has our highest recommendation to the owners of Bull Terriers, as it will satisfy all their needs and provide all they need.

 Blue Buffalo Wilderness – With Antioxidants